 Applying Newtonian thinking is wrong when it comes to the evolution of life and culture.

-August 20, 2012 Applying Newtonian thinking is wrong when it comes to the evolution of life and — even more certainly — the evolution of the economy, law and culture.
+But I think we show that applying Newtonian thinking is wrong when it comes to the evolution of life and — even more certainly — the evolution of the economy, law and culture.
 No laws predefine this evolution.